PureStorage-OpenConnect/px-gitops/ci-cd-workflow/README.md

 ---

 As we are using application i.e. java and wordpress.
-We have to run separate scripts to deploy wordflow template for both.
+We have to run separate scripts to deploy workflow template for both.

 **To submit the workflow template for the first time**

 First change directory to **argo-workflow**, now you can see two application directories i.e. `java-app` and `wordpress-app`.
-Now change directory in any of two applicaton-directory for which you want to submit wordlflow template.
+Now change directory in any of two applicaton-directory for which you want to submit workflow template.

 **Note:** Before running the below script, make you should have the workflow template ready according to your application requirement.

-**Run below script to deploy wordkflow template for java application**
+**Run below script to deploy workflow template for java application**

 ```
 ./submit-java-workflow-template.sh
 ```

-**Run below script to deploy wordkflow template for wordpress application**
+**Run below script to deploy workflow template for wordpress application**

 ```
 ./submit-wordpress-workflow-template.sh